MikeDacre/fyrd/fyrd/batch_systems/README.rst

 however many times you choose (5 is a good number).
 It also returns the exit_code, STDOUT, and STDERR for the execution.

+The job object is passed whenever a job is submitted using the normal submission process, and will contain all keyword arguments.
+If your batch system requires command line arguments, you can parse the keyword arguments with the `parse_strange_options` function and store them in the `submit_args` attribute of the Job object.
+You can then access that attribute in this submission function and pass them to `fyrd.run.cmd` (or any other method you choose) as command line arguments.

+Note, this submit function can also be called on existing scripts without a job object, so your function *should not require* the job object.
+The args and kwds arguments exist to allow additional parsing, although they are currently unused; right now args gets the contents of Job.submit_args and kwds gets the contents of the `additional_keywords` argument to Job.submit().
+This argument is currently ignored by all batch scripts.

-Please add as much error catching code as possible here, the `torque.py` example is a good one.
+Please add as much error catching code as possible in the submit function, the `torque.py` example is a good one.

 queue_parser(user=None, partition=None)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~